rmflight/blogPosts/papersinRmd.md

 ## HTML generation

-For generating a full `html` version of the paper, I change the default `RStudio` `markdown` render options like so:
+Because I use `RStudio`, I set up a modified function For generating a full `html` version of the paper, changing the default `RStudio` `markdown` render options like so:

 ```
 htmlOptions <- markdownHTMLOptions(defaults=TRUE)
 htmlOptions <- htmlOptions[htmlOptions != "hard_wrap"]
 markdownToHTML(inputFile, outputFile, options = htmlOptions)
 ```

+This should be added to a `.Rprofile` file either in your `home` directory or in the directory you start `R` in (this is especially useful for modification on a per project basis).

 I do this because when I write my documents, I want the source to be readable online.
 If this is a `github` hosted repo, that means being displayed in the `github` file browser, which does not do line wrapping.
 So I set up a 120 character